Filter Menu in Blazor TreeGrid

 The FilterTemplate property of [Column] is used to add custom filter components to a particular column.
 In the following sample the FilterTemplate property is used to add custom components to a particular column.
 To access the filtered values inside the FilterTemplate, you can use the implicit named parameter context.
 You can type cast the context as PredicateModel<T> to get filter values inside template.

-In the following sample, dropdown is used as custom component in the duration column.
+In the following sample, dropdown is used as custom component in the Duration column.

 @using TreeGridComponent.Data;